-- GST Payment due date (normal taxpayer): 20 days from the end of the tax period month
+- GST Tax Payment due date (normal taxpayer): 20th Day of the Next Month

-- GST Payment due date (composition scheme taxpayer): 18 days from the end of a tax quarter
+- GST Tax Payment due date (composition scheme taxpayer): 18th Day of the Next Month of Quarter

 Payment of Tax under GST

 There is the provision of three different accounts (ledgers) for every registered taxpayer to make and maintain GST payments.